 The grant program is possible through a partnership between the Town of Kilmarnock and Lancaster County Economic Development Authority (EDA).
-“We are appreciative of the EDA’s efforts in helping us get the CRF money to our small businesses,” said Chad Thomas, Economic Development & Tourism Coordinator.
-“As a town, we cannot grant or loan money directly to businesses, so this partnership is vital.
-This grant program is part of our Kilmarnock Strong campaign to support businesses and residents during this pandemic.”
+“We are appreciative of the EDA’s continued support to get these funds to our business community,” said Chad Thomas, Economic Development & Tourism Coordinator.

 - Independent contractors operating multilevel or network marketing business (such as Avon, Mary Kay, etc.)